Short film: Two-reel comedies and serials

+One-reel subjects

+Theater managers found it easier and more convenient to fit shorter, one-reel (10-minute) subjects into their double-feature programs.
+In the live-action field, humorist Robert Benchley had been making short comedies since the dawn of sound; his various series for Fox, Vitaphone, MGM, and Paramount ran from 1928 to 1944 (and MGM reissued several in 1955 and 1956).
+MGM's Pete Smith Specialties had been a standard "added attraction" in moviehouse programming since 1935 and lasted through 1955.
+RKO's Flicker Flashbacks revivals of silent films ran from 1943 to 1956, and Warner Bros.'
+Joe McDoakes comedies became a regular series in 1946 and lasted until 1956.

+Travelogues had been popular since the silent-film days.
+Their leading exponent was James A. FitzPatrick, who produced dozens of picturesque one-reel subjects in America and around the world, almost all of them in Technicolor, from 1931 to 1953.
+In February 1954 FitzPatrick delivered his last four reels for MGM release, and then resigned from the company to become a lecturer on cruise ships, for the Swedish American Lines.
+FitzPatrick attended a demonstration of Paramount's new, panoramic VistaVision process in 1954, and signed with that studio to make a series of two-reel "VistaVision Visits", the first being VistaVision Visits Norway (1954), which was released alongside the studio's first VistaVision feature film, White Christmas.

+By and large, however, the movies' one-reel subject of choice was the animated cartoon, produced by Walt Disney, Warner Bros., MGM, Paramount, Walter Lantz, Columbia, and Terrytoons.
 Cartoon shorts had a longer life, due in part to the implementation of lower-cost limited animation techniques and the rise of television animation, which allowed shorts to have both theatrical runs and a syndication afterlife.
 Warner Bros., one of the most prolific of the golden era, underwent several reorganizations in the 1960s before exiting the short film business in 1969 (by which point the shorts had been in televised reruns for years).
-MGM continued Tom and Jerry (first with a series of poorly-received Eastern European shorts by Gene Deitch, then a better-received run by Warner Bros. alumnus Chuck Jones) until 1967, and Woody Woodpecker lasted to 1972; the creative team behind MGM's 1940s and 1950s cartoons formed Hanna-Barbera Productions in 1957, mainly focusing on television.
-The Pink Panther was the last regular theatrical cartoon short series, having begun in 1964 (and thus having spent its entire existence in the limited animation era) and ended in 1980.
+MGM continued Tom and Jerry until 1967 (first with a series of poorly received Eastern European shorts by Gene Deitch, then a better received run by Warner Bros. alumnus Chuck Jones).
+Walter Lantz's Woody Woodpecker lasted until 1972.
+William Hanna and Joseph Barbera, the creative team behind MGM's 1940s and 1950s cartoons, formed Hanna-Barbera Productions in 1957, mainly focusing on television.
+The Pink Panther was the last regular theatrical cartoon short series, having begun in 1964 (and thus having spent its entire existence in the limited-animation era) and ended in 1980.
 By the 1960s, the market for animated shorts had largely shifted to television, with existing theatrical shorts being syndicated to television.